Ali Omar Ader found guilty in Amanda Lindhout kidnapping case

 The verdict was handed down in a packed courtroom Wednesday by Ontario Superior Court Justice Robert Smith, who presided over Ader's 10-day trial.

-In his lengthy reasons for the decision, Smith said Ader was a "willing participant" in the hostage-taking.
+In his reasons for the decision, Smith said Ader, a 40-year-old Somalian national, was a "willing participant" in the hostage-taking of Lindhout, who was working as a freelance journalist when seized near Mogadishu nine years ago.

 Smith found much of Ader's testimony was unbelievable and did not support his claim that he was forced into serving as a negotiator and translator on behalf of a gang who threatened to harm him and his family.

-Ader, a 40-year-old Somalian national, betrayed little emotion as the verdict was announced.
+Ader betrayed little emotion after the verdict was announced.

+Prosecutor Croft Michaelson said the outcome "sends a message that if you take a Canadian citizen hostage in another country, you're not safe."

+"If the law enforcement here can find you and do an investigation, we're going to pursue that."

-Lindhout was a freelance journalist from Red Deer, Alta., when she and Australian photographer Nigel Brennan were seized by armed men near Mogadishu in August 2008, the beginning of 15 months in captivity.
+Lindhout, raised in Red Deer, Alta., and photographer Nigel Brennan of Australia were snatched by armed men in August 2008 while pursuing a story, the beginning of 15 months in captivity.
 They were released upon payment of a ransom.

 But the saga then entered a new phase: a complex, multi-year police investigation involving a scheme to elicit a confession from Ader, the man suspected of making ransom-demand calls.